scarborough-courtney/ohimanual/content/NP_practical.md

 TODO: move goal function code up to np_harvest_usd-peak-product-weight_year-max-%d.csv into ohiprep so layer ready already for calculating pressures & resilience

 3. Minor recoding to get away from using reshape and plyr packages

+#### Preparing the Data
+Notes from Katie while updating the NP goal:

+Natural products
+**harvest:**
+- explore simplifying gap-filling: use correlation model of dollar value vs harvested tonnage, while discarding the part of script using dollar ratio (curr dollar value/peak dollar value) as a gap-filler for harvest ratio
+- switch the gap-filling order: using the dollar value correlation model first (in cases where the most recent year has no harvest reported but has dollar value reported, that’s a better estimate than using the harvest from the previous year), then gap-fill any remaining cases of missing harvest for the current year with harvest from the previous year

+**sustainability:**
+- check cases where country-product pair has 0 for sustainability score, but relatively high harvest ratio (curr harvest/peak harvest) – it may be a flag that the sustainability score is off (eg because the habitat area is off)

+#### Tech Specs

+**Updating the Script**

+I just pushed a new script, `data_prep_2015a.R`, and the resulting outputs to `ohiprep/globalprep/fao_commodities/v2015`.
+The new script reworks the gap-filling, based on Mel's and Katie's suggestions.
+I'll post later about the smoothing and calculations based on new input from Katie, but would love to get input on the gap-filling first.
+* Before gap-filling, binds the USD and tonnes data for all natural products at the commodity level (rather than product level).
+* By commodity & year: Identifies years with neither USD nor tonnes data, flags as `no_data`, and determines first reporting year based on first year with either data (and deletes years prior to this).
+* By commodity & year: Gap-fills according to these rules:
+    * If `no_data`, and not the last year of data set, assume that non-reporting means zero harvest; replace `NA` with `0` for both USD and tonnes
+    * Create regression models for `(tonnes ~ USD)` and `(USD ~ tonnes)`
+        * Exclude NAs (these will be in either USD or tonnes, but not both)
+        * Remove all commodities with fewer than four non-zero observations (within a particular region)
+            * not enough info for a decent regression or meaningful peak
+            * counting these could also penalize experimental production that later stops
+        * Use `lm()` to generate slope/intercept, and gap-fill all NAs with the appropriate regression model
+        * Regression gap-filling takes care of the most current-year gaps, per Katie's comment
+        * Regression gap-filling fails for certain data, where there are no paired observations for correlation (e.g. every reported value for USD shows NA for tonnes, and/or vice versa), still need to figure out how to deal with those without losing useful data.
+    * If `no_data` appears in most recent year of data set, not applicable for regression gap-fill, so end-fill based upon the prior year.
+    * Outputs a .csv with rgn_id, commodity, product, year, and gapfill method at the commodity level.
+I made up text codes for now, pretty self-explanatory, but those are easy to change.
+File is `data/np_gapfill_report.csv` if you want to take a peek.
+* Collapses commodities into products at this point, in preparation for smoothing, finding peaks, and determining status and weighting.

+Latest on NP:
+in ohiprep/globalprep/FAO-commodities, new (well, a week or so ago) data_prep2015.R that fixes:
+* the FAO data cleaning, so treats '0 0' as 0.1 instead of NA
+* gap filling:
+    * it runs at commodity level instead of product level
+    * gapfills between USD and tonnes in sequence: local regression, then georegional regression, then global regression.
+    * does all that before end-filling.
+    * produces a gapfilling report for every commodity/region/year.
+Currently this outputs a single file; needs to be updated to output individual files for tonnes, tonnes_rel, and prod_weight.
+Needs to be renamed to data_prep.R.

+In ohi-global/eez2013, LSP_update branch, I've updated /conf/functions.R - cleaned up (dplyr, etc), chunked into sub-functions.
+Questions that need to be addressed:
+* currently calcs trend using last five years of data (year_max >= year > year_max-5), which means only four intervals for the regression.
+I think we want to include the (year_max - 5) data, for five intervals, so: (year_max >= year >= year_max-5).
+* currently, for regions with exposure = NA, replaces NAs with zero.
+Should these be replaced with one instead?
+    * Exposure for these indicates harvest intensity (tonnes/km^2) relative to the region with the max harvest intensity.
+    * NAs occur when a country hasn't reported area values for rocky (seaweeds), coral (corals), so tonnes/NA = NA.
+    * Setting exposure to zero means intensity = none at all (boosting the status); leaving as NA removes from calculation (ignored in status); setting to one means intensity = worst case (penalizing the status).

+Almost there!